Preceptorships – Potential Projects

 Dr. Dawson is interested in supervising a preceptorship focusing on statistical methods in justice, equity, diversity, and inclusion (JEDI).
 This project would investigate existing and novel metrics of diversity, representativeness, and/or income disparities, through simulations and analysis of publicly-available data.
 The project will extend recent work to be presented by JEDI experts at the Joint Statistical Meetings in August of 2023, where Dr. Dawson was an official discussant.

-3. Two potential projects with Kai Wang
+3. Four potential projects with Kai Wang

 Please contact Dr. Wang to discuss the data use.